-Figure 3: Time course of cytokine markers of inflammation, serotonin, and metabolites of the kynurenine and catecholamine pathways during SARS-CoV-2 infection and recovery in the INCOV cohort.
+Figure 3: Time course of cytokine markers of inflammation, and metabolites of the kynurenine and catecholamine pathways during SARS-CoV-2 infection and recovery in the INCOV cohort.

 Figure 3.
-Time course of cytokine markers of inflammation, serotonin, and metabolites of the kynurenine and catecholamine pathways during SARS-CoV-2 infection and recovery in the INCOV cohort.
+Time course of cytokine markers of inflammation, and metabolites of the kynurenine and catecholamine pathways during SARS-CoV-2 infection and recovery in the INCOV cohort.

-Time courses of normalized log2-transformed plasma concentrations of cytokine makers of inflammation (A, interleukin-6 [IL6], interleukin-10 [IL-10], tumor necrosis factor-alpha [TNF], interferon gamma [INFG]), serotonin and metabolites of the kynurenine pathway (B, tryptophan [TRP], kynurenine [KYN], quinolinic acid [QUIN]), and metabolites of the catecholamine pathway (C, phenylalanine [PHE], tyrosine [TYR], dopamine 3-O-sulfate [DA sulfate]).
-Differences between uninfected individuals and acute, sub-acute SARS-CoV-2 infection and recovery (median 10, 14 and 64 days after SARS-CoV-2 infection diagnosis via PCR, respectively) were modeled by robust linear regression with the uninfected individuals as baseline.
+Time courses of normalized log2-transformed plasma concentrations of cytokine markers of inflammation (A, interleukin-6 [IL6], interleukin-10 [IL-10], tumor necrosis factor-alpha [TNF], interferon gamma [INFG]), metabolites of the kynurenine pathways (B, tryptophan [TRP], kynurenine [KYN], quinolinic acid [QUIN], serotonin/5-hydroxy tryptamine [5-HT]), and metabolites of the catecholamine pathway (C, phenylalanine [PHE], tyrosine [TYR], dopamine 3-O-sulfate [DA sulfate]).
+Differences between uninfected controls and acute, sub-acute SARS-CoV-2 infection and recovery (median 10, 14 and 64 days after SARS-CoV-2 infection diagnosis via PCR, respectively) were modeled by robust linear regression with the uninfected controls as baseline.
 Mean normalized concentrations with 2 standard errors of the mean (2 × SEM) are depicted as solid lines with tinted ribbons (plots on the left).
 Robust linear model coefficient estimates (β) with 95% confidence intervals are visualized in Forest plots (right).
 Numbers of complete observations per timepoint are indicated in the X axes.